nuraalia/nuraalia.github.io/refugees.md

 By Bianka Paul, Steve Lanciotti, and Nura Hossainzadeh

 **Project description:** In this project, we used Neo4j, a graph database management system, as a platform for data on refugee movement around the world between 2010-2022.
-Countries were represented as nodes, which were connected to each other by “weights,” which reflected numbers of refugees moving to and from each node.
+Countries were represented as nodes, and nodes were connected to each other by “weights,” which reflected numbers of refugees moving to and from each node.

 Since Neo4j depicted the data in graphical format, mimicking a geographical web of countries, we were easily able to visualize how countries played a role in either producing refugees or welcoming them, and how individual countries were connected to other countries, even indirectly, in the flow of refugee movement.